By MoveOn Denver Metro Council (Contact)

-To be delivered to: The Colorado State House, The Colorado State Senate, and Governor John Hickenlooper
+To: The Colorado State House, The Colorado State Senate, and Governor Jared Polis

 In 2010, the Food and Drug Administration began paving the way for approval of genetically engineered (GE) salmon.
 The first transgenic animal approved for human consumption, GE salmon would open the floodgates for GE cows and pigs, which biotech companies are waiting in the wings to finally commercialize after years of research and development.